hashicorp/design-system/website/docs/components/icon-tile/partials/guidelines/guidelines.md

 ## Using with content

 Icon Tiles should not appear without accompanying content.
-Instead, they should be presented alongside a text label for the object or page they are being used to represent.
-We recommend thinking of them as an accessory.
+Instead, they should be presented alongside a text label for the object or page they are being used to represent as decorative element or accessory.

 ## Using with interactive elements